 Wealthfront’s daily tax loss harvesting may be an advantage both to investors with taxable investments and those with tax-deferred investments, but Betterment may offer a bigger potential benefit to investors with more tax-deferred investments.
 Because Betterment offers the ability to buy fractional shares, Betterment might allow more of your money to stay invested in the market.

 Key takeaways on Wealthfront

 Wealthfront is one of the lower-cost robo-advisor offerings on the market.
-It can make investing hands-off and offers excellent tools to track your progress towards goals and understand your investments.
+It can make investing hands-off and offers an easy way to build a financial plan, invest and manage your short-term cash, solely through software.
 If you’re a new investor looking to minimize cost or an established investor worried about taxes, Wealthfront can be an excellent choice.

-Chelsea Brennan is the founder of Mama Fish Saves, a personal finance blog that focuses on family finance, investing, and reducing money stress.
+Chelsea Brennan is the founder of Smart Money Mamas, a personal finance blog that focuses on family finance, investing, and reducing money stress.
 Chelsea is an ex-hedge fund investor whose work has appeared in a wide array of publications, including Forbes, Business Insider, and more.
 This article is sponsored by Haven Life.
 Opinions are the author’s own.

 Haven Life Insurance Agency offers this as educational information.
 Haven Life Insurance Agency (Haven Life) does not provide tax, legal or investment advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, or investment advice.
 You should consult your own tax, legal, and investment advisors before engaging in any transaction.